AlainMoretti/cli-wrapper/README.md

 - read "requirements.txt" for a list of Python modules required by the application

 ##Howto use ?
-- simply execute "cli.py" from command line, and follow the guidelines
+- simply execute "cli.py --help" from command line, and follow the guidelines
 - if you want to store your passwords securely, you should :
   - put them in a plain text file (see "profiles/sample" or "plaintext" files)
   - cipher the file using "cipher.py" utility with a single password